paulmayer/cdp-cdw-cue/README.md

-Cloduera Data Warehouse with CUE
+Cloudera Data Warehouse with CUE
 ================================

 This repository contains a small proof-of-concept for handling [Cloudera Public Cloud][CDP] virtual